brianweet/brianweet.github.io/_drafts/2018-17-10-web-of-things-fan.md

 runServer();
 ```

-You can see the capabilities of your Web Thing by browsing to the url `http://raspberry-ip-address:8888`.
+As mentioned before, I'm running the code on my raspberry pi as well.
+It is the only device I have with a 433mhz transmitter connected to it and I need that to send messages to the dimmer connected to the fan.
+Once you run the code you will see the capabilities of your Web Thing by doing a GET request or browsing to the URL `http://your-webthing-ip-address:8888`.

 ```json
 {